kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 will rollout across nodes.
 -->
 Rollout failures in this feature are unlikely to impact running workloads significantly, but there are edge cases to consider:

-- If the feature is enabled during a high-traffic period, HPAs with `selectionStrategy: OwnerReference` might suddenly change their scaling decisions based on the reduced pod set.
-This could cause unexpected scaling events.
+If the feature is enabled during a high-traffic period, HPAs with `selectionStrategy: OwnerReference` might suddenly change their scaling decisions based on the reduced pod set.
+However, this is mitigated by:

+- The HPA's existing behavior specs (minReplicas/maxReplicas) which prevent extreme scaling events
+- The gradual nature of HPA scaling decisions
-- If a `kube-controller-manager` restarts mid-rollout, some HPAs might temporarily revert to the `LabelSelector` strategy until the controller fully initializes with the new feature enabled.
+If a kube-controller-manager restarts mid-rollout, some HPAs might temporarily revert to the `LabelSelector` strategy until the controller fully initializes with the new feature enabled.
+This is mitigated by:

+- The HPA's behavior specs which limit the scale of any potential changes
+- Normal operation resumes after controller initialization

-These issues would only affect HPAs that have explicitly set `selectionStrategy: OwnerReference`.
-Existing HPAs will continue to function with the default `LabelSelector` strategy.
+These issues would only affect HPAs that have explicitly set selectionStrategy: OwnerReference.
+Existing HPAs will continue to function with the default LabelSelector strategy.

 ###### What specific metrics should inform a rollback?